The Dukes of Burgundy left an immense legacy

 A paradise for the arts: new, modern and contemporary

-Art Nouveau has left its mark here, before modern and contemporary art took hold.
-Let's go back, for example, to the animal sculptor François Pompon, author of numerous works including the very famous White Bear, commonly called "Ours Pompon".
-A François Pompon Museum is dedicated to him in his native town, Saulieu, and a reproduction of his bear can be seen at the entrance to the city as well as in the Darcy Garden in Dijon.
-Dijon where Le Consortium promotes contemporary art throughout the Côte-d'Or.
-Over time, this association has built up a first-rate collection that has been invited to prestigious European museums (from the Pompidou Center to Seville).
-Let's also talk about L'Usine, the Espace autogéré des Tanneries (a former factory turned artists' squat) in Dijon, or La Porcherie in Ménetreux-le-Pitois, a place for exhibitions and experiments in contemporary art.
-Just like the Karrier, near Villars-Fontaine.
-A former quarry that presents 10 monumental frescoes and numerous exhibitions.
-Of course, there is also Art'Planète in Nuits-Saint-Georges: a festival of contemporary art and art brut.
-Not forgetting Art Fair//Dijon, a contemporary art fair whose second edition was held from September 30 to October 2, 2022.
-And since we are talking about novelties, let's also mention the new art gallery of Montbard, created by Michel de Marmont!
+Art Nouveau left its mark here, before modern and then contemporary art took hold.
+Let's return, for example, to the animal sculptor François Pompon, author of numerous works including the famous White Bear, commonly known as "Ours Pompon".
+A François Pompon Museum is dedicated to him in his birthplace, Saulieu, and a reproduction of his Bear can be seen at the entrance to the town and in Dijon's Jardin Darcy.
+Dijon, where Le Consortium promotes contemporary art throughout the Côte-d'Or region.
+Over the years, this association has built up a first-rate collection that has been invited to prestigious European museums (from the Centre Pompidou to Seville).
+There's also L'Usine, the Espace autogéré des Tanneries (a former factory turned artists' squat) in Dijon, and La Porcherie in Ménetreux-le-Pitois, a venue for exhibitions and experiments in contemporary art.
+And La Karrier, near Villars-Fontaine.
+This former quarry features 10 monumental frescoes and numerous exhibitions.
+Of course, there's also Art'Planète in Nuits-Saint-Georges: a festival of contemporary and outsider art, or Art Fair/Dijon, a contemporary art fair whose second edition took place in 2022.
+Also new is Montbard's new art gallery, created by Michel de Marmont!

 The 7th art feels particularly good here!